kernoeb/kernoeb/README.md

 - [BecauseOfProg](https://github.com/BecauseOfProg) — **Vue.js** (Website), **React Native** (Android)
 - [Drapeau du Jour](https://drapeaudujour.noewen.com/) — One day, one flag (flag of the day)
 - I'm an active user of Telegram ([@kernoeb](https://t.me/kernoeb)), so I occasionally build bots to automate some stuff... :star:
-- I work as an apprentice in a Breton start-up company, where I use Node.js, Vue.js, Nuxt.js and **MongoDB**.
+- I work as an apprentice in a Breton start-up company, where I use Node.js, Vue.js, Nuxt.js, Rust and **MongoDB**.

 #### 📫 Contact me